snowshoe-hiawatha

 October 2, 2020 By Cory St. Pierre

-Hiking has always been a passion of mine and Lake Superior Provincial Park has no shortage of trails to explore.
-Whether it’s hiking to a scenic lookout or exploring along the mighty Lake Superior coast, there is always something new to see!
+Hiking has always been my passion and Lake Superior Provincial Park has no shortage of trails to explore.
+Whether hiking to a scenic lookout or exploring along the mighty Lake Superior coast, there is always something new to see!
 Luckily I am fortunate enough to live close by in Sault Ste.
-Marie […]
+Marie where access to […]

 The Orphan Lake Trail